Women and migration: Migrant workers

 Women migrant workers typically pursue gendered professions such as domestic work and disproportionately work in private homes.
 As a result, they are comparatively “hidden” from society and are more vulnerable to exploitation and abuse.
 A variety of governmental policies, moreover, have also increased the vulnerability of these women migrant workers to abuse.
 For example, in the Arab states, migrant domestic workers depend on their employers for legal status, causing the workers to tolerate a significant amount of abuse for fear of deportation.
 Several countries also prohibit women migrant workers from having sex or becoming pregnant.

+In the United States, immigrant women are highly concentrated in low-wage care and service jobs, and their economic mobility is often limited by language barriers and the lack of recognition of foreign credentials.
+These conditions contribute to gendered labor inequalities that affect immigrant women differently than native-born women.
 Wage discrimination is when an employer pays different wages to two seemingly similar employees, usually on the basis of gender or race.
 Kampelmann and Rycx (2016) explain two different explanations for the differences observed in wages.
 They explain that employer tastes and preferences for foreign workers and/or customers can translate into having a lower demand for them as a whole and as a result offering them lower wages, as well as the differences in career dynamics, whereas, if there is large differences between immigrant workers and “native” workers, it could lead to wage discrimination for immigrant workers.
 Within the discrimination of domestic to foreign workers there is also discrimination among foreign workers based on gender.
 Female migrant workers are faced with a “triple-discrimination”.
 This "triple-discrimination" states that women foreign workers are more at risk to experience discrimination because they are women, unprotected workers, and migrant workers.